Alerus Financial Corporation (ALRS): History, Ownership, Mission, How It Works & Makes Money

 Alerus Financial Corporation's Strategic Advantages

-• Specialized Expertise: Deep knowledge in specific niches like Employee Stock Ownership Plans (ESOPs) and retirement plan administration attracts and retains specific client segments.
+• Specialized Niche Expertise: Deep knowledge in areas like Employee Stock Ownership Plans (ESOPs) and retirement plan administration attracts specific, sticky client segments nationally, which many regional banks cannot serve.

 Alerus Financial Corporation (ALRS) How It Makes Money